dubocr/homebridge-teleinfo/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-teleinfo --unsafe-perm --build-from-source
+2. Install this plugin using: sudo npm install -g homebridge-teleinfo --unsafe-perm --build-from-source
 3. Update your configuration file.
 See bellow for a sample.

 Your homebridge installation must run as root/sudo